navikt/token-support/README.md

 ## Running inside an Istio enabled Kubernetes cluster

 When running inside an [Istio](https://istio.io) enabled Kubernetes cluster, outbound SSL connections are required to go through the PODs Envoy proxy sitting in front of the application.
 The way [Istio recommends doing this](https://istio.io/docs/tasks/traffic-management/egress.html), is by translating all https://hostname/path requests to http://hostname:443/path, and let the request be routed through the Envoy proxy.
 The Envoy proxy will establish the SSL connection to the request host.
 From a security point of view, the POD it self is considered the trusted security context for the application in an Istio enabled cluster.
 To enable this for all outgoing SSL communication,  **`https.plaintext`** must be set to **`true`**.
 This means that all communication using the SpringHttpClient will be translated to a plaintext request on port 443.
 For applications using the spring-oidc-support libraries, this means that all request to OIDC provider metadata endpoints, OIDC provider token endpoints and the OIDC token signing keys retrieval endpoints will be handled this way.

+## Running your app locally while using these modules

+There is a separate module **oidc-spring-test** which you can use to generate token for local use.
+Please see separate [README](https://github.com/navikt/token-support/tree/master/oidc-spring-test) for more information.